logzio/logz-docs/_source/no-search/flexible-storage-api-changes.md

 ##### New fields

 The updated response API for managing sub accounts has 2 additional fields:

 1. `reservedDailyGB` (Float)
 2. `isFlexible` (Boolean)

 All the API endpoints for managing sub accounts are affected by this change:

 * Retrieve all sub accounts
 * Create a sub account
 * Retrieve detailed information on all sub accounts
 * Retrieve detailed account information by ID
 * Retrieve sub account by ID
 * Update a sub account
+* Delete a sub account

+Please reference the post-update API documentation for the relevant endpoints [here](/beta-api-flexible-storage/).

 ###### Potential issues and proposed solution